marvinlabs/wpca-products-build-environment/README.md

 #### `grunt prepare-dev-assets`

 When you need to update the nuancier CSS file for development purpose.
-It means that when developping on local.wordpress.dev, you'll get a "open" button on the bottom left corner of the screen that will open a nuancier including almost all bootstrap variables and their values.
+It means that when developping on local.wordpress.test, you'll get a "open" button on the bottom left corner of the screen that will open a nuancier including almost all bootstrap variables and their values.

 Basically, the `dev-vars` task creates a CSS file from Bootstrap variables parsed values, and the second one compile it